7 foods that help with focus

 To make matters worse, many people turn to nutritional strategies that create short-term boosts in memory, focus and concentration, but end up leaving you with long-term brain health problems.
 For example:

 Coffee and other caffeinated products can help you focus temporarily.
-However, it also spikes cortisol levels (especially in those already under mental stress), and chronically high levels of cortisol correlate with long-term cognitive impairment, poor memory and poor emotional regulation.
+However, it also spikes cortisol levels (especially in those already under mental pressure), and chronically high levels of cortisol correlate with long-term cognitive impairment, poor memory and poor emotional regulation.

 Sugary products can momentarily boost your energy while you’re focusing and concentrating, but a study published in Diabetes Care warns that "changes in [blood sugar] rapidly affect cerebral function" and can impair your brain function and mood.

 Instead of using short-term stimulants like sugar or caffeine, think long term.
 With the right diet and supplements, you can give your brain everything it needs for maximum performance and dialled-in concentration.
-So what foods will help you focus?

 Enter your email below to get your free guide and weekly braincare tips.

-7 best foods for focus and concentration
+7 best foods for focus

 1. Fatty fish